RphWbr/visiannot/doc/source/software.rst

 .. figure:: images/class_diagram_visiannot.png

-  Class diagram of :class:`.ViSiAnnoTMultipleRec` (attributes and methods are not provided) where the classes we implemented are highlighted in green, the classes of pyaudio package are highlighted in red, the classes of pyqtgraph package are hightlighted in blue and the other classes are from PyQt5.QtWidgets
+  Class diagram of :class:`.ViSiAnnoTMultipleRec` (attributes and methods are not provided), classes from PyQt5.QtWidgets are hightlighted in green, classes from pyqtgraph are hightlighted in blue

 :class:`.ViSiAnnoTMultipleRec` inherits from :class:`.ViSiAnnoT`.
-The file selection in the long recordings is handled by 2 instances of **PlotWidget** with "previous" and "next" images and an instance of :class:`.ComboBox`.
-This class inherits from **QComboBox** so that keyboard interaction is ignored.

-**QApplication** class is necessary for the GUI to run.

-**QWidget** class contains the window, to which is associated an instance of **QGridLayout** for filling it.

-There are between 1 and 4 instances of **QGroupBox**, each one of them has an associated instance of **QGridLayout** for filling.
-These group boxs contain fast navigations and/or annotation tools.

-We implemented the :class:`.ProgressWidget` class for the progress bar.
+The class :class:`.ProgressWidget` defines the progress bar.
 It is composed of an instance of **PlotCurveItem** for the background blue line, an instance of **ScatterPlotItem** for the current position cursor (red dot) and two instances of **InfiniteLine** for the current temporal range bounds.

-We implemented the :class:`.SignalWidget` class for plotting signals.
+The class :class:`.SignalWidget` defines the widgets for plotting signals.
 It inherits from **PlotWidget**.
 The constructor is re-implemented so that an instance of :class:`.PlotItemCustom` is used as the central item of the widget. :class:`.PlotItemCustom` inherits from **GraphicsItem.PlotItem.PlotItem**, so that the effect of the "auto-range" button is only applied on the Y axis.
 We re-implemented the **QScrollArea** class in :class:`.ScrollArea` so that we can add a scroll area containing the signal widgets while ignoring the wheel event for scrolling.
 Thus, the wheel event is only applied on the plot items.